 Bobby Moynihan as Louie is typically laid back and has some skewed priorities, but in "The Secrets Of Castle McDuck", we see more of his vulnerable side when he's just as shocked and hurt as Huey that Dewey kept a secret about their mother from them.
 Damn!
 That's fine acting there.

 While Jim Cummings is usually great, he's especially so here as Jim Starling, the original Darkwing Duck.
-What clinches it, though, is his terrifying portrayal of Jim after he decides to become Negaduck, really selling the FaceHeel Turn.
+What clinches it, though, is his terrifying portrayal of Jim after he completely loses his mind and becomes Negaduck, really selling the FaceHeel Turn.

 Jerkass Woobie: All of the Beagle Boys despite being career criminals, mainly because of how horrible Ma Beagle treats them all.